Mohammad Faghfoory

 Mohammad Hassan Faghfoory is an Iranian-American Islamic scholar and professor of Islamic studies at the George Washington University in Washington, D.C.

 Biography

 Faghfoory obtained advanced degrees in history and Middle East studies from the University of Illinois Urbana-Champaign, as well as a Master's and a PhD in political science and Middle East studies from the University of Wisconsin–Madison.
 He previously taught at the University of Tehran and served as a visiting scholar at University of California, Los Angeles.
 He was an adjunct professor of Middle East History at University of Mary Washington and served as an Islamic Manuscripts Specialist at Princeton University, and at the Library of Congress.
+He serves as a professor of Islamic Studies at George Washington University and the director of the M.A. in Islamic Studies program.

 Works

 Faghfoory is the author of twelve books, as well as several book chapters and scholarly articles.
 These include: